-Beneficiaries of international protection are granted full access to the labour market under the same conditions that apply in the profession and Public administration for nationals, immediately upon receiving international protection.
+BIPs are granted full access to the labour market under the same conditions that apply in the profession and Public administration for nationals, immediately upon receiving international protection.
 Recognised refugees and subsidiary protection holders have access to the labour market under the same conditions.

-Beneficiaries of International Protection have the right to participate in vocational trainings offered by the competent state institutions.
+BIPs have the right to participate in vocational trainings offered by the competent state institutions.
 Access to such vocational training is very limited due to language barriers since courses are taught predominately in Greek, and a lack of information and guidance.
 During 2020 and due to the COVID-19 restrictions, a significant drop in the number of job-related trainings was observed.
 Some courses, mainly from EU-funded sources were available online, but overall participation was low, due to unfamiliarity of the population with online training instruments.
-In 2021, the situation improved, but the shift to online teaching methods still poses challenges in regards to participation of persons with low digital skills, low familiarization with online means and limited access to necessary equipment, stable internet connection and privacy.
+In 2021, the situation improved, but the shift to online teaching methods posed challenges in regards to participation of persons with low digital skills, low familiarization with online means and limited access to necessary equipment, stable internet connection and privacy.
 In 2022 classes resumed with physical presence, but the participation of BIPs remains low for the above mentioned reasons.

-No official data is available regarding the participation of beneficiaries in vocational training or the level of unemployment among international protection beneficiaries.
+No official data is available regarding the participation of BIPs in vocational training or the level of unemployment among BIPs.

-Employers are not adequately familiarized with beneficiaries’ rights of full access to the labour market, which places an additional obstacle for beneficiaries to find a job.
-In order to address this gap, the Cyprus Refugee Council in collaboration with the UNHCR Representation in Cyprus has launched a digital platform ‘HelpRefugeesWork’ that connects employers and training providers with beneficiaries and also acts as an advocacy tool to familiarize employers with beneficiaries’ rights of full access to the labour market.
-Between 2018 and 2021, more than 700 International Protection Holders registered in the platform applied for jobs and received employment-related guidance and support, whereas more than 200 well-known businesses covering a wide spectrum of employment sectors have posted their positions.
+Employers are not adequately familiarized with BIPs rights of full access to the labour market, which places an additional obstacle for beneficiaries to find a job.
+In order to address this gap, the Cyprus Refugee Council in collaboration with the UNHCR Representation in Cyprus has launched an online platform ‘HelpRefugeesWork’ that connects employers and training providers with beneficiaries and acts as an advocacy tool to familiarize employers with BIPs’ rights of full access to the labour market.
+Between 2018 and 2022, more than 900 International Protection Holders registered in the platform applied for jobs and received employment-related guidance and support, whereas more than 250 well-known businesses covering a wide spectrum of employment sectors have posted their positions.